Advertisement

 Click on icon to see table/diagram/image

-In a comparative study, EFC14028/COMET, 100 LOPD patients aged 16 to 78 naïve to enzyme replacement therapy were treated either with 20 mg/kg of Nexviazyme (n=51) or 20 mg/kg of alglucosidase alfa (n=49).
-Serious adverse reactions were reported in 2% of patients treated with Nexviazyme and 6.1% of those treated with alglucosidase alfa.
+In a comparative study, EFC14028/COMET, 100 LOPD (late-onset Pompe disease) patients aged 16 to 78 naïve to enzyme replacement therapy were treated either with 20 mg/kg of Nexviazyme (n=51) or 20 mg/kg of alglucosidase alfa (n=49).
+During the double-blind active-controlled period of 49 weeks, serious adverse reactions were reported in 2% of patients treated with Nexviazyme and 6.1% of those treated with alglucosidase alfa.
 A total of 8.2% patients receiving alglucosidase alfa in the study permanently discontinued treatment due to adverse reactions; none of the patients from the Nexviazyme group permanently discontinued the treatment.
-The most frequently reported ADRs (>5%) were headache, nausea, pruritus, urticaria, and fatigue.
+The most frequently reported ADRs (>5%) in patients treated with Nexviazyme were headache, nausea, pruritus, urticaria, and fatigue.

-Description of selected adverse reactions: Hypersensitivity (including anaphylaxis): In a pooled safety analysis, 60/138 (43.5%) patients experienced hypersensitivity reactions including 6/138 (4.3%) patients who reported severe hypersensitivity reactions and 2/138 (1.4%) patients who experienced anaphylaxis.
+Description of selected adverse reactions: Hypersensitivity (including anaphylaxis): In a pooled safety analysis, 86/142 (60.6%) patients experienced hypersensitivity reactions including 7/142 (4.9%) patients who reported severe hypersensitivity reactions and 4/142 (2.8%) patients who experienced anaphylaxis.
 Some of the hypersensitivity reactions were IgE mediated.
-Anaphylaxis symptoms included respiratory distress, chest pressure, generalised flushing, cough, dizziness, nausea, redness on palms, swollen lower lip, decreased breath sounds, redness on feet, swollen tongue, itchy palms and feet, and oxygen desaturation.
-Symptoms of severe hypersensitivity reactions included respiratory failure, respiratory distress, and rash.
+Anaphylaxis signs and symptoms included tongue oedema, hypotension, hypoxia, respiratory distress, chest pressure, generalized oedema, generalized flushing, feeling hot, cough, dizziness, dysarthria, throat tightness, dysphagia, nausea, redness on palms, swollen lower lip, decreased breath sounds, redness on feet, swollen tongue, itchy palms and feet, and oxygen desaturation.
+Symptoms of severe hypersensitivity reactions included tongue oedema, respiratory failure, respiratory distress, generalized oedema, erythema, urticaria, and rash.

-Infusion-associated reactions (IARs): In a pooled safety analysis, IARs were reported in approximately 42/138 (30.4%) of patients treated with avalglucosidase alfa in clinical studies.
-Severe IARs were reported in 3/138 (2.2%) of patients including symptoms of chest discomfort, nausea, and increased blood pressure.
-IARs reported in more than 1 patient included chills, cough, diarrhoea, erythema, fatigue, headache, influenza-like illness, nausea, ocular hyperaemia, pain in extremity, pruritus, rash, rash erythematous, tachycardia, urticaria, vomiting, chest discomfort, dizziness, hyperhidrosis, lip swelling, oxygen saturation decreased, pain, palmar erythema, swollen tongue and tremor.
+Infusion-associated reactions (IARs): In a pooled safety analysis, IARs were reported in approximately 56/142 (39.4%) of patients treated with avalglucosidase alfa in clinical studies.
+Severe IARs were reported in 6/142 (4.2%) of patients including symptoms of respiratory distress, hypoxia, chest discomfort, generalized oedema, tongue oedema, dysphagia, nausea, erythema, urticaria, and increased or decreased blood pressure.
+IARs reported in more than 1 patient included respiratory distress, chest discomfort, dyspnoea, cough, oxygen saturation decreased, throat irritation, dyspepsia, nausea, vomiting, diarrhoea, lip swelling, swollen tongue, erythema, palmar erythema, rash, rash erythematous, pruritus, urticaria, hyperhidrosis, skin plaque, ocular hyperaemia, eyelid oedema, face oedema, increased or decreased blood pressure, tachycardia, headache, dizziness, tremor, burning sensation, pain (including pain in extremity, abdominal pain upper, oropharyngeal pain, and flank pain), somnolence, sluggishness, fatigue, pyrexia, influenza like illness, chills, flushing, feeling hot or cold, cyanosis, and pallor.
 The majority of IARs were assessed as mild to moderate.

 Immunogenicity: The incidence of ADA response to avalglucosidase alfa in Nexviazyme-treated patients with Pompe disease is shown in Table 5.
 The median time to seroconversion was 8.3 weeks.

-In treatment-naïve adult patients, the occurrence of IAR was observed in both ADA-positive and ADA-negative patients.
-Increase in the incidence of IAR and hypersensitivity were observed with higher IgG ADA titres.
-In treatment-naïve patients, a trend for increases in the incidence of IARs was observed with increasing ADA titres, with the highest incidence of IARs (61.5%) reported in the high ADA peak titre range ≥12,800, compared with an incidence of 17.2% in patients with intermediate ADA titre 1,600-6,400, an incidence of 7.1% in those with low ADA titre 100-800 and an incidence of 33.3% in those who were ADA negative.
+In treatment-naïve adult patients, the occurrence of IARs was observed in both ADA-positive and ADA-negative patients.
+Increase in the incidence of IARs and hypersensitivity were observed with higher IgG ADA titres.
+In treatment-naïve patients, a trend for increases in the incidence of IARs was observed with increasing ADA titres, with the highest incidence of IARs (69.2%) reported in the high ADA peak titre range ≥12,800, compared with an incidence of 33.3% in patients with intermediate ADA titre 1,600-6,400, an incidence of 14.3% in those with low ADA titre 100-800 and an incidence of 33.3% in those who were ADA negative.
 In enzyme replacement therapy (ERT) experienced adult patients, the occurrences of IARs and hypersensitivity were higher in patients who developed treatment emergent ADA compared to patients who were ADA negative.
-One (1) treatment naïve patient and 1 treatment-experienced patient developed anaphylaxis.
+One (1) treatment naïve patient and 2 treatment-experienced patients developed anaphylaxis.
 The occurrences of IARs were similar between paediatric patients with ADA positive and negative status.
-There were no paediatric patients who developed anaphylactic reactions (see Precautions).
+One treatment-experienced paediatric patient developed anaphylaxis (see Precautions).

-In clinical study EFC14028/COMET, 2 patients reported High Sustained Antibody Titres (HSAT) to Nexviazyme but this was not associated with a loss of efficacy.
-ADA cross-reactivity studies showed that the majority of patients generate antibodies that are cross-reactive to alglucosidase alfa.
-At week 49, antibodies specific to Nexviazyme were detected in 3 (5.9%) patients.
-ADA did not impact measures of efficacy while limited impacts on PK and PD were observed primarily with high titre patients (see Pharmacology: Pharmacokinetics under Actions).
+In clinical study EFC14028/COMET, 81 of 96 (84.4%) patients developed treatment-emergent ADA.
+Majority of patients developed ADA titre in the low to intermediate range, with 7 patients reported High Sustained Antibody Titres (HSAT) to Nexviazyme.
+Evaluation of ADA cross-reactivity at week 49 showed that patients generate antibodies that are cross-reactive to alglucosidase alfa and Nexviazyme were detected in 3 (5.9%) patients.
+Variable impact on PK, PD, and efficacy measures were observed among high titre patients, however, in most patients there was no clinically significant effect of ADA on efficacy (see Pharmacology: Pharmacokinetics under Actions).
 (See Table 5.)

 Click on icon to see table/diagram/image

-Paediatric population: Adverse drug reactions reported from clinical studies in the paediatric population (19 paediatric patients with IOPD between 1-12 years of age (mean age of 6.8) and one 16-year-old paediatric patient with LOPD) were similar to those reported in adults.
+Paediatric population: Adverse drug reactions reported from clinical studies in the paediatric population (19 paediatric patients with IOPD between 1-12 years of age (mean age of 6.8) and two paediatric patients (9 and 16 years old) with LOPD) were similar to those reported in adults.

 Drug Interactions